yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/timezone-sensitive-operations/timestamptz-interval-day-arithmetic.md

 From this perspective, adding one day takes you to the same wall-clock time on the next day.
 But watching a stop watch until it reads twenty-four hours, takes you to the next day at a moment where the wall-clock reads _one hour_ (or _thirty minutes_ in one of the unusual timezones) _later_ than when you started the stop watch.

 {{< tip title="Observe what happens at the 'fall back' moments" >}}
 You might like to redefine the _start_moments_ array in the _interval_arithmetic_results()_ function's source code to use the "fall back" moments for each of the timezones.
 Internet search finds these easily.
-Doing this will show you that pure days _interval_ arithmetic semantics respects the feeling you get on the Sunday after the transition that you have one hour _more_ than usual of waking time.
+Doing this will show you that pure days _interval_ arithmetic semantics respects the feeling you get on the Sunday after the transition that you have one hour _more_ than usual of waking time—hence the mnemonic "fall _back_".

 The resulting _timestamptz_ values when a pure days _'1 day'::interval_ value is used follow these rules—according, critically, to which timezone is the session's current value: